peranakanfrancis/mary/content/ta/home/accomplishments.md

 weight = 50  # Order that this section will appear.

 title = "Bulletin"
-subtitle = "Stay connected with your faith through reflection, prayer, good news."
+subtitle = "Get updated to our church events."

 # Date format
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format